Abhaycl/RoboND-DeepLearning-1P4/README.md

 ![alt text][image1]
 ###### Example FCN comprised of Encoder block (left) followed by 1x1 Convolution (center) and Decoder block (right)

+#### Encoder Block

+The fist step in building our network is to add feature detectors capable of transforming the input image into semantic representation.
+It squeezes the spacial dimensions at the same time that it increases the depth (or number of filters maps), by using a series of convolution layers, forcing the network to find generic representations of the data.

 ```python